robmab/RallyWorld/wp-content/plugins/so-css/readme.txt

 = Inspector =

 The hardest part of editing your site's design using CSS is usually finding the correct selector to use.
 The powerful inspector that comes with SiteOrigin CSS makes this easy.
-While viewing a full preview of your site, just click on an element and it'll help you identify the best selector to use to target that element.
+While viewing a full preview of your site, just click on an element, and it'll help you identify the best selector to use to target that element.

-The Inspector will help you even if you have no idea what a CSS selector is.
+The inspector will help you even if you have no idea what a CSS selector is.

 = Visual Editor =

 Don't like playing around with code?
 No problem.
-SiteOrigin CSS has a set of simple controls that make it easy to choose colors, styles and measurements.
-Combined with the Inspector, you'll be able to make changes in just a few clicks.
+SiteOrigin CSS has a set of simple controls that make it easy to choose colors, styles, and measurements.
+Combined with the inspector, you'll be able to make changes in just a few clicks.

 = CSS Editor =

 SiteOrigin CSS has a powerful CSS editor, the likes of which you'd usually only expect from high-end IDEs.
 It has autocompletion for both CSS selectors and attributes.
-It also features very useful CSS linting that'll help you identify issues in your code before you publish your changes.
+It also features very useful CSS linting to help you identify issues in your code before you publish your changes.

 = It's Free =

-We're committed to keeping SiteOrigin CSS, free.
+We're committed to keeping SiteOrigin CSS free.
 You can install it on as many sites as you like without ever worrying about licensing.
 All future updates and upgrades will be free, and we even offer free support over on our friendly support forums.

 = Works With Any Theme =

-There's an ever-growing collection of awesome WordPress themes, and now with SiteOrigin CSS you can edit every single one of them to your heart's content.
+There's an ever-growing collection of awesome WordPress themes, and now with SiteOrigin CSS, you can edit every single one of them to your heart's content.
 No matter what theme you're using, SiteOrigin CSS will work perfectly.

 = Actively Developed =